yarlagaddalakshmi97/GraduateTrainingProgram2019/SQL/ProblemSet04/SetupInstructions.md

 Problem Set 04
 ==============

-Students at your hometown high school have decided to organize their social network using databases.
+Students at your home-town high school have decided to organize their social network using databases.
 So far, they have collected information about sixteen students in four grades, 9-12.

 For your convenience, here is a [graph](https://github.com/krishnakumarraghu/New-Onboards-Training/blob/master/SQL/ProblemSet04/social.png) showing the various connections between the students in our database.